thekingbreaker/pkt-wedgie/README.md

 ![Alt text](diag_1.png?raw=true "diagram of announcement mining process")

 In the diagram below we can see how mining algorithm can be abused to create high volume of fake announcements.
-With this setup all threads only need a single hard work.
+With this setup all threads only need a single hard round.
 The hard nonce value is no longer used - it can be set to whatever value the miner wants.

 ![Alt text](diag_2.png?raw=true "diagram of announcement mining process using mentioned flaw")